Airbnb Metrics Every Host Should Track

 The word KPI is an abbreviation for “key performance indicator.”
 It’s a measurable value that shows how effectively a business achieves its key business objectives.

 Airbnb KPIs indicate the performance and progress of your Airbnb listing.
 They help you gain insights that allow you to identify and understand the trends.
-Then you can see if you are on the right track to meet your goals or if you need to make some adjustments to make your vacation rental business better.
+Then you can determine if you are on the right track to meet your goals or if you need to make adjustments to improve your vacation rental business.

 Airbnb Success Metrics: Why Do You Need to Track Them?